vtex-apps/io-documentation/docs/en/Recipes/templates/best-practices-for-rendering-images.md

 ### Product Summary Image block

-When using the Product Summary component, make sure to define at least one of the following props: `aspectRatio`, `width`, `height`, `maxHeight`.
+When using the Product Summary component, define at least one of the following props: `aspectRatio`, `width`, `height`, `maxHeight`.
 These props define image dimensions and enable you to let Product Summary images be of identical size when rendered, even if the images submitted in the admin's Catalog have a different size.

 These props define the image's dimensions and allow product summary images to be presented with the same size, regardless of the dimensions of the images uploaded via the admin's Catalog.

 >ℹ️ You don't have to specify these four properties in your Product Summary Image block at the same time.
 Each one has a distinct purpose and can be used independently.
-For more information on how to implement these props in your theme, please refer to the [**Product Summary Image**](https://developers.vtex.com/vtex-developer-docs/docs/vtex-product-summary-productsummaryimage) documentation.
+For more information on implementing these props, please refer to the [**Product Summary Image**](https://developers.vtex.com/vtex-developer-docs/docs/vtex-product-summary-productsummaryimage) documentation.

 For example, by declaring these props, your store's Shelf will have image consistency across all products being displayed, differently from the Shelf example below: